viktorchobanov/vmachines/README.md

 # VMachines

 ## Purpose:
 This project is used as a Diploma work for Technical University of Sofia.
-It`s sole purpose is demonstration of skills required and it is not designed for commercial purposes.
+It's sole purpose is demonstration of skills required and it is not designed for commercial purposes.